 Everlane also has a special sale section called “Choose What You Pay” which is exactly what it says.
 Plus they’re open about production costs and markup which, for someone on a budget, makes me feel better about spending my hard-earned cash!
 I only wish that other retailers were as transparent.

 Finally, a word on post-purchase costs.
 Natural fibers (like cotton, wool, linen and silk) tend to last a long time, but require special care.
 I don’t know about you, but I don’t want to pay up to eight dollars to have a blouse dry-cleaned—especially not at the frequency required by a hot New York City summer.
 My vintage deals steals would transform into spendy decisions in no time!

 To circumvent this problem, I handwash my delicates.
 I did some research and decided to buy Eucalan.
 One bottle lasts for months, and I can clean these items in the comfort of my home while blasting Beyonce.
 It’s a win-win.
 Plus, now I can buy all of the cashmere without being terrified of eating a meatball sub.

 … I just have to watch out for those puddles of bleach.

-If you liked this story, you can read more about Tiina and her husband, Danny, (and how they budgeted their way to home ownership) over at Layers and Layers of Paint.
+If you liked this story, you can read more about Tiina and her husband, Danny, over at Layers and Layers of Paint.